EC528-Fall-2023/PIR-against-FoundationDB/README.md

 #### In-Depth Explanation of each component within PIR:
 Path ORAM Server (Server):
-- The Path ORAM Server is the omponent responsible for implementing one part of the Path ORAM algorithm.
+- The Path ORAM Server is the component responsible for implementing one part of the Path ORAM algorithm.
 - It stores a binary tree structure full of encrypted data where each node (bucket) contains data blocks, which contains an id.
 - It listens for data requests in a tuple: operation type, leaf node id (leftmost id is 1, rightmost is highest), and the actual data (if write operation).
 - It returns all of the data from all of the nodes between the root and the leaf with the requested id (the tree branch) back to the client.